 - Encourages isolation

 - Maintain regular contact

 - Monitor their well-being

 Read the Full Article Here

 Licensing and Regulation for Huntington Beach

-Assisted Living is regulated by the Department of Social Services and inspected by state officials.
+Memory Care is regulated by the Department of Social Services and inspected by state officials.
 Every state has its own policies and guidelines.
 If the quality standards are not met, the state will not issue a license to the facility or for existing care facilities, the license will be revoked.
-This helps ensure the quality of senior care services in all assisted living facilities.
+This helps ensure the quality of senior care services in all Memory Care facilities.

-Frequently Asked Questions About Huntington Beach Assisted Living
+Frequently Asked Questions About Huntington Beach Memory Care

 What types of services do Senior Care Facilities in Huntington Beach provide?